bazel-contrib/SIG-rules-authors/go-tutorial.md

 ### Basic bazel commands

-There are a various bazel [commands](https://bazel.build/run/build#available-commands) that are defined.
+There are various bazel [commands](https://bazel.build/run/build#available-commands) that are defined.

 The main ones that are typically run by developers are [build](https://bazel.build/run/build#bazel-build), [test](https://bazel.build/docs/user-manual#running-tests) and [run](https://bazel.build/docs/user-manual#running-executables).

-The build and test commands are pretty self explanitory.
+The build and test commands are pretty self-explanatory.
 The build command builds the source code for your project, and the test command runs any tests that are defined.
-The run command execs a rule, for instance executes a go binary.
+The run command execs a rule, for instance, executes a go binary.

 In the project you can run: